 2. File a complaint with the business.

-When you are in compliance with the contract, file a written complaint with the business responsible for moving your items.
+When you comply with the contract, file a written complaint with the business responsible for moving your items.
 This step won’t fix the issue in most circumstances, but it shows that you’ve made a reasonable effort to recover your items before taking additional legal measures.

 If you hired a sole proprietor or someone not licensed to provide moving services, file a written complaint with that individual.